-Once you have a programmed ATtiny85 microcontroller, install it into the socket of the digital driver board.
+Once you have a programmed ATtiny85 microcontroller, install it into the socket of the digital driver board as shown in Figure 21.
 Ensure the notch in the microcontroller is facing the correct direction (up and to the left).
 Your digital driver board is now ready for use with a control unit.